00012978/wt_cw2_00012978/README.md

 To use the application locally, you should do the following:

-1. Download and unzip the archive with the projects files from the repositories.
+1. Download and unzip the archive with the projects files from the repository.
 2. Run 'npm i' command to install all the dependencies required for running the app.
 3. Run the application by using 'node app.js' command.

+Alternatively, follow the link and use the hosted application - https://health-assistant-12978.up.railway.app/

 ### Dependencies List